survivejs/webpack-book/manuscript/loading/03_fonts.md

 As discussed above and in [webpack issue tracker](https://github.com/webpack/file-loader/issues/32#issuecomment-250622904), *file-loader* allows shaping the output.
 This way you can output your fonts below `fonts/`, images below `images/`, and so on over using the root.

-Furthermore, it's possible to manipulate `publicPath` and override the default per loader definition.
+Furthermore, it’s possible to manipulate `publicPath` and override the default per loader definition.
 The following example illustrates these techniques together:

 ```javascript
 {